Experimental Test of Bell inequalities with Six-Qubit Graph States

-{\em Introduction.---} Graph states are basic resources for one-way quantum computation \cite{RB01}, quantum error-correction \cite{SW02}, and studying multiparticle entanglement \cite{HEB04}.
+Graph states are basic resources for one-way quantum computation \cite{RB01}, quantum error-correction \cite{SW02}, and studying multiparticle entanglement \cite{HEB04}.
 Moreover, they provide a test-bed to investigate quantum nonlocality, that is, the inconsistency between local hidden variable (LHV) theories and quantum mechanics \cite{GTHB05,otfried,avn,CGR08, mermin}.
 Considerable efforts have been devoted to designing different Bell inequalities for graph states with many particles.
 Here, the aim is to find inequalities with a high quantum mechanical violation, as this is related to the detection efficiency required to perform a loophole-free testing of Bell inequality; moreover, the Bell inequality with a higher violation is more robust against noise.
 In these studies it has turned out that for many kinds of graph states, the violation of local realism increases exponentially with the number of particles \cite{mermin, otfried}.
 Experimental Bell tests with four-qubit cluster or Greenberger-Horne-Zeilinger (GHZ) states, which are examples of graph states, have been reported recently \cite{walther,Kiesel,Matini1,Zhi}.

-In this paper we report an experimental realization of two different Bell tests based on two types of six-qubit graph states---the linear-type one LC$_6$ and the Y-shape one Y$_6$.
-The states are produced using the polarization and the spatial modes of four photons.
+In this paper we report an experimental realization of a Y-shape graph states Y$_6$, which are produced using the polarization and the spatial modes of four photons.
 Such states are also called hyper-entangled states and can be generated with good quality and a high generation rate \cite{Kwiat1,Kwiat2,Matini1,Matini2,Kai,bangzi,Gao}.
-The two Bell inequalities tested in this paper are optimal in the sense that they provide the maximum violation among all Bell inequalities with stabilizing observables only.
-Remarkably, they give the same high violation of local realism as the six-qubit GHZ state with the Mermin inequality \cite{mermin}, but the violation for the LC$_6$ and the Y$_6$ state is more robust against decoherence.
+Based on the state and a linear-type one LC$_6$, we demonstrate two six-qubit Bell tests, which remarkably represent higher violation than previous experiments on Bell tests.
+In addition, we give a simple theoretical proof that they give the same high violation of local realism as the six-qubit GHZ state with the Mermin inequality \cite{mermin}, but their violation can be more robust against decoherence in principle.